WeiyingZhao/WeiyingZhao.github.io/_pages/oscd.md

     2)denoising the ratio images formed through dividing the noisy images by the “super-image”;

-    3) computing denoised images by multiplying the denoised ratio images with the “super-image”.
+    3)computing denoised images by multiplying the denoised ratio images with the “super-image”.

 Thanks to the spatial stationarity improvement in the ratio images, denoising these ratio images with a speckle-reduction method is more effective than denoising the original multitemporal stack.
 The data volume to be processed is also reduced compared to other methods through the use of the “superimage”.